-Regarding the third and last cycle of the Plan, on the date this report was submitted, the shares had still not been allocated.
-In any case, the allocation in the third cycle of the Plan will take place in accordance with the maximum limit determined in the Directors' Remuneration Policy (250% of the Fixed Remuneration).
+First cycle 2021-2024: On the date this report is submitted, the relevant shares have not yet been assigned and this will only take place once approved at the General Shareholders' Meeting in 2021.
+In any case, the assignment will take place in accordance with the maximum limit determined in the Remuneration Policy.

-The number of shares to be provided at the end of each cycle in the Plan will depend on the allocation approved by the Board of Directors and the level the targets of the Plan is achieved.
+The number of shares to be provided at the end of each cycle of the Plan will depend on the assignment approved by the Board of Directors, according to a proposal made by the Nominating, Compensation and Corporate Governance Committee, and the level the targets of the Plan is achieved.